SungHoHong2/Leetcode-Experiment/medium/Copy_List_with_Random_Pointer/README.md

 class Solution(object):
     def __init__(self):
         # create a cache
+        pass
     # get cloned node function
     def getClonedNode(self, node):
-        # if the node is NULL
+        # return None if the node is NULL
-            # return None
-        # if the node is in the cache
+        # return the cache if the node is in the cache
-            # return the node from the cache
         # save the node in the cache
         # return the node
+        pass

     def copyRandomList(self, head):
-        # if the node is NULL
+        # return None if the node is NULL
-            # return None
         # save the header for the original linked-list
         # create a header for the new linked-list
         # save the pointer to return the header of the new linked-list